 Each task supports multiple phases, most importantly

 command.
-In order to be ready to code a dev environment should not only be in sync with the git repo, but also needs to have the currently checked out state built.
+To be ready to code a dev environment should not only be in sync with the git repo but also needs to have the currently checked out state built.

 Since we have installed the Gitpod app on that GitHub repository, Gitpod will prebuild any branch as soon as it starts.
 During a prebuild it will